eugeneyan/python-collab-template/README.md

 make check
 ```

+Make a pull request to this repo to see the checks in action 😎

+Here's a [sample pull request](https://github.com/eugeneyan/python-collab-template/pull/1) which initially failed ❌ the checks, and then passed ✅.

 ## Running our checks

 In it, we cover the following aspects of setting up a python project, including: